Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Main results

 where the tildes indicate that the observable concerns the dual process.
 We also use a semicolon to separate the events at time $t$ (the conditioning on $\bm{\theta}(t)$, on the left in Eq.~(\ref{Phi_def_MainResults1})) from the initial condition (on the right).
 In the whole paper, a conditioning on $\bm{\theta}(0)^{eq}$ means that $\bm{\theta}(0)$ is drawn from $p_{eq}(\bm{\theta})$.

 The primary objective of this paper is to demonstrate that, based on the above assumptions, it is possible to establish the following duality relation at all time:

-In simpler terms, this relation implies that the probability that the process $x(t)$ reaches the boundary $b$ before time $t$ when initiated with $\bm{\theta}(0)=\bm{\theta}$, is equal to the probability of finding the dual process $y(t)$ - where $\bm{\theta}(t)=\bm{\theta}$ - within the interval $[a,x]$ at time $t$, where $x=x(t=0)$ and $y(t=0)=b$.
-Of course, the relation \eqref{mainRelation} has an equivalent for the exit probability at $x=a$, $E_a(x,\bm{\theta},t)$, which can be immediately deduced by symmetry (one simply needs to revert the inequality in the definition of $\tilde \Phi$ and to choose $y(0)=a$).
+In simpler terms, this relation implies that the probability that the process $x(t)$ reaches the boundary $b$ before time $t$ when initiated with $\bm{\theta}(0)=\bm{\theta}$, is equal to the probability of finding the dual process $y(t)$ - where $\bm{\theta}(t)=\bm{\theta}$ - within the interval $[a,x]$ at time $t$, where $x=x(t=0)$ and $y(t=0)=b$. {\red This is a new, explicit formulation of Siegmund duality, adapted for the study of many relevant physical models.} Of course, the relation \eqref{mainRelation} has an equivalent for the exit probability at $x=a$, $E_a(x,\bm{\theta},t)$, which can be immediately deduced by symmetry (one simply needs to revert the inequality in the definition of $\tilde \Phi$ and to choose $y(0)=a$).
 The relation (\ref{mainRelation}) also remains valid in the limit where there is only one absorbing wall, for instance when $a\to - \infty$ (see appendix \ref{suvivalBM} for an illustration in the case of Brownian motion).
 Note that $E_b(x,\bm{\theta},t)$ and $\tilde \Phi(x,t|\bm{\theta};b)$ are both increasing functions of $x$ at fixed $t$ and increasing functions of $t$ at fixed $x$ (as long as $f$ does not depend explicitly on time).

-This duality relation is illustrated schematically in Fig.~\ref{figureIntro_duality}, where typical trajectories contributing to the probabilities $E_b(x,\bm{\theta},t)$ and $\tilde \Phi(x,t|\bm{\theta};b)$ are shown.
-It can be intuitively understood as a form of time reversal symmetry (hence the minus sign that appears in front of the force for the dual, while the additional term $\partial_x{\mathcal T}$ compensates for the flux of probability generated by the gradient of diffusion coefficient).
-This interpretation will become clearer with the derivation of the discrete time variant of this identity in Sec.~\ref{DiscreteProof}.

 A particular situation where the relation \eqref{mainRelation} can be useful is when the process $y(t)$ admits a stationary distribution, in which case one may consider the infinite time limit.
 If the system is ergodic, the stationary distribution is unique and independent of the initial condition.
 In this case \eqref{mainRelation} becomes at large times